Don’t just Walk the Grounds – Experience Potter Park Zoo in all of its Splendor

 As a kid, I remember thinking it was a hidden oasis for precious moments with my family.
 Now, as an adult, I’m thankful for the way they not only create year-round opportunities for my kids, but plan community engagement and events for all ages and phases.

-21 Reasons to Visit Potter Park Zoo
+Covid-19 Potter Park Zoo Procedures:

 Did you know there’s more to Potter Park Zoo than hoping animals look your way and engage with your family?